mozilla/datazilla/README.md

 ) ENGINE=InnoDB DEFAULT CHARSET=utf8
 ```

+#####Reference all databases in a master table that maps the three classifiers to the physical resource
-The data stored would look like this:
+The data stored would look like this so:

 <table border="1">
 <tr>